Dark Wars

 Nick crept around the building to the back door.
 It was

 conveniently unlocked and he cautiously entered.
-He walked
+He walked through

 the building to the broadcasting booth and saw a dark figure

 sitting behind a microphone.
-It was Dark Invader - dressed
+It was Dark Invader - dressed totally

 in black, and wearing a black plastic mask over his head, with